cloudfoundry/auction/README.md

 ### Subpackages Related to the Algorithm

-- `auctionrep`: Provides an implementation of `auctiontypes.AuctionRep`.
+- `auctionrep`: Provides an implementation of `auctiontypes.CellRep`.
 This package implements the role of the Rep in an auction and can do things like compute a bid.
-In order to do its work, the `AuctionRep` must be provided an implementation of `auctiontypes.AuctionRepDelegate`.
-Diego's Rep implements this interface, passing in the delegate to the `AuctionRep`.
+In order to do its work, the `CellRep` must be provided an implementation of `auctiontypes.CellRepDelegate`.
+Diego's Rep implements this interface, passing in the delegate to the `CellRep`.
 In this way the Rep has a clear and simple contract that it must satisfy and knows very little about the details of the auction.

 - `auctionrunner`: Knows how to run auctions using a variety of different algorithms.
 The AuctionRunner package must be passed an `auctiontypes.RepPoolClient` in order to communicate with the Reps.
 The Auctioneer uses the `auctionrunner` package to actually run an auction and, therefore, knows very little about the details of the auction.